Ben Williamson (English footballer): Early career

 Born in London, Williamson played youth football for Millwall and Croydon Athletic, before signing for Worthing of the Isthmian League Division One South in August 2009.
 In November 2009, Williamson attended a four-week trial at the Glenn Hoddle Academy.
 He was invited to the academy partly by chance, as Academy scouts had been watching Worthing teammate Ross Treleaven when Williamson scored a hat-trick and unwittingly alerted them to his potential.

 The Glenn Hoddle Academy

 He signed a two-year contract with the academy in the summer of 2010, and was selected to play for nearby Spanish side Jerez Industrial following the academy's takeover of the club.
 During the first half of the 2010–11 season, he played twelve games for the club, scoring eight goals.
 After he left the club, Jerez struggled, and suffered relegation at the end of the season.
-Back at the academy, Glenn Hoddle focused on improving Williamson's technique, especially in his left foot.
+At the academy, Glenn Hoddle focused on improving Williamson's technique, especially in his left foot.